Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 No wonder Wild had sent them here.

-“Godshit.”
+"Godshit."

-“What do we do, Ferd?”
+"What do we do, Ferd?"
 That was Oki, from Meb Given-Man’s tribe.
 He was always one to focus on the task at hand.

 Ferd considered.
 A part of him wanted suddenly to explore *everything* despite his nerves, but the other part thought it would be bad if he failed this mission; how would he ever fuck beautiful maidens again if he couldn’t do something little like this?
 How could he earn a tribe?!

 Well.
 First things first.
 They needed a safe place to come back to as they...well, not *raided* exactly.
 Explored.
 Yes.
 Much better sounding.

-“...We should find this *‘hotel’* thing.”
+"...We should find this *‘hotel’* thing."

 The problem was, he had no idea where he was, or where anything else was.
 He had a map, but…